jameshkramer/docs/docs/standard/linq/sort-elements-multiple-keys.md

 ---
 title: "How to sort elements on multiple keys - LINQ to XML
-description: Sort XML elements on multiple keys ms.date: 07/20/2015
+description: Sort XML elements on multiple keys. ms.date: 07/20/2015
 dev_langs:
   - "csharp"